Birmingham Ground Gas Protection

 How does ground-gas occur?

-Why is ground gas becoming a problem?
+Why has ground gas become a problem?

 Because of increased awareness about the dangers, the Environment Agency has created new legislation that is more strict in dealing with ground gas issues.
 It has been adopted across the country by local authorities.